 14 February 2025

-The bill is at the Second Reading stage in the House of Commons.
-If it progresses, it would move to committee stage for detailed scrutiny.
+The bill is currently at the Second Reading in the House of Commons.
+If it progresses, it would move to committee stage and later stages (Report, Third Reading) in the Commons, and then to the Lords for consideration.

 Generated 21 February 2026